-Architectural engineering is a profession that combines the art and science known
+Architectural engineering (AE) is a profession that combines the art and science of

 Why architectural engineering at OSU?

 Dedicated faculty, state-of-the-art facilities and a community of like-minded students